johnblakeduffie/MonsterTrackerAPI/README.md

 # Current Problems:

-Because the OSBuddy API returns only price from things sold in the last 5 min, I will need to
+Because the OSBuddy API returns only price from things sold in the last 5 min, so very rare/expensive items are left out in the calculation